Digital activities are here to stay; but that doesn’t mean we need a million new platforms.

 These editable openers and reflections provide a wide variety of options: multiple choice, quick reading comprehension, group discussion, and more.
 I know these will save you time every single week – and I see them being a staple after virtual learning as well.

 I designed this template bundle to help teachers engage the students in class as well as the students at home.
 I know that balancing the two groups at once is hard enough; having ONE comprehensive activity for all learners is one way to lessen the burden for teachers.

 There are 80 editable slides total – I have included options with locked aspects to protect formatting, or open formatting so you can add/remove options and REALLY add your own spin.
 I hope the templates save you time and help build consistency with your students during this year that has been anything but consistent.

-I hope these ideas can help you in the coming weeks!
-Many schools are moving back and forth between hybrid and remote, while many others are moving to full time in person.
-When in person, social distancing is still essential and I hope these digital activities can help you continue to have FUN while doing what you must to keeping your students safe.
+I hope these ideas can help you continue to incorporate digital activities into your lessons without feeling like you need to learn 800 new platforms in order to do so.
+As we return fully in person, social distancing may still be essential and I hope these digital activities can help you continue to have FUN while doing what you must to keeping your students safe.
 I think we can all agree this is the most stressful year for all teachers and students, and my goal is to take some of the load off your shoulders while creating activities that our students will enjoy.
 We need these small moments of joy.

 Feel free to comment below and let me know how these resources work for your students!